 A: Galapagos has operations in Belgium and the Netherlands, and considers it important to have direct access to the financial community in these countries in regard to (future) funding of the growth of the company.

 Q: When did Galapagos become a publicly listed company?

 A: Galapagos became a listed company in May 2005.

 A: Galapagos’ ordinary shares and Level 1 ADRs are publicly traded and can be purchased through a securities broker or bank.

 Q. How do I trade my Crest Depositary Interests (CDIs)?

 A. Your CDIs can be traded on Euronext via a routine cross-border transaction.
 Your broker/financial adviser should be able to facilitate such a transaction.

 Q: Who are Galapagos’ shareholders?

-A: Galapagos has a mix of private and institutional investors.
+A: Galapagos has a mix of private and institutional investors, primarily in Europe and the US.
 For more information about our largest shareholders, please refer to their Transparency Notifications.

 Q: Where can I get financial information about Galapagos?